 the "Num cols" to a value of 63 or more.

-When playing a game, tapping on a word will bring up a menu permitting quick word entry, with contextual substitution (the Verb list).
-Tapping anywhere on the screen where there isn't a word brings up the command list menu (the Word list).
+When playing a game, tapping on a word will bring up a menu permitting quick word entry, with contextual substitution (the Verb List).
+Tapping anywhere on the screen where there isn't a word brings up the command list menu (the Word List).
+This is what the Verb List looks like when clicking on the word "Rito":

-You can scroll backward by dragging the screen, but just to look.
-At this time, there's no way to interact with the back buffer.
 Some games support a "Mouse" such as Journey and Zork Zero.
 CellarDoor emulates mouse "clicks" by tapping on the screen, e.g. you can tap on a word in Journey.

 The "Hotkey" menu enables access to the Frotz Hotkey functions such as undo, record, playback and debugging.
 When using Record and Playback the file is put into the /PALM/Programs/CellarDoor/Misc directory, the name is automatically generated from the Story filename.
 For example, a playback file for story Zork1.z3 is named Zork1.rec